 The ARC Framework

 The pace of change has outrun the speed at which individuals can adapt.
-Individuals adapt faster than organizations can change.
-Business forces, competitive pressures, and technological acceleration will continue to compound.
-Leaders need the organizational capacity to navigate conditions that will keep changing.
+People adapt faster than organizations change.
+Business forces, competitive pressure, and technological acceleration keep compounding.
+Leaders need the organizational capacity to hold their footing when conditions shift.

-In every engagement we have run, the pattern is the same.
+In every engagement we have run, the pattern repeats.
 The technology is not the problem.
-Three organizational capabilities determine whether an AI program produces results.
-Where organizations are weak on any one of them, AI investment stalls.
-Where they build all three, results follow.
+These three capabilities determine whether an AI program produces results.
+Weak on any one, and the investment stalls.
+Strong on all three, and results follow.

 Generative AI produces outputs for human review.
-Agentic AI acts without waiting for one, executing tasks, making decisions, and starting work on behalf of workers.
-Both are examples of the ongoing acceleration.
+Agentic AI acts without waiting for one.
+Both are part of an acceleration that will continue.
 ARC was built knowing this would not be the last disruption.

 ARC is grounded in decades of peer-reviewed evidence across cognitive science, human factors engineering, behavioral economics, decision science, and organizational psychology.
-It was discovered through pattern recognition across 80+ AI transformations, not invented as a consulting framework.
+We discovered it through pattern recognition across 80+ AI transformations.
+We did not invent it as a consulting framework.

 Adaptability